-Preheat oven to 350 degrees.
+Preheat the oven to 350 degrees.
 Prepare a bundt pan by spraying with non-stick cooking spray and dusting lightly with flour.

 Stir together flour, cocoa powder, baking powder, baking soda, and salt in a large bowl.
 Mix well and set aside.

-On lowest mixer speed, blend together the mashed avocado, water, vegetable oil, vinegar, and vanilla until thoroughly combined.
+On the lowest mixer speed, blend together the mashed avocado, water, vegetable oil, vinegar, and vanilla until thoroughly combined.
 Blend sugar into the liquid mixture.
 Add the liquid mixture to the flour mixture and blend on low speed until well combined and smooth.

 Pour into the prepared bundt pan.
 Bake for 45 to 55 minutes, checking for doneness with a toothpick.

-Cool in pan on a rack for 15 minutes then turn onto cooling rack.
+Cool in pan on a rack for 15 minutes then turn onto a cooling rack.
 Let cool before frosting.

 Creamy Chocolate Avocado Frosting

 1 teaspoon vanilla extract